To Honour and Inspire

-Each year, our Sports Legacy Committee will honour inductee(s) into the Sports Hall of Fame.
-The inductee(s) will be selected from nominations made by the community in the categories of Athlete, Team, and Builder.
+The Sports Legacy Committee accepts nominations from the community in the categories of Athlete, Team, and Builder.
 Applications are screened and juried by the Selection Committee, who consider levels of participation, accomplishment, and contributions in each of the nomination categories.

 Central Okanagan Sports Hall of Fame Nominating Committee

 470 Queensway Avenue